EasyEyes/remote-calibrator/README.md

 ### 📔 Other Functions

-- `.performance()` Execute a series of computation demanding tasks for the CPU and GPU, including filling randoms numbers into an array of length of 5000 (repeatedly for a second), generating random numbers (repeatedly for a second), computing for and rendering stressful 2D canvas graphics.
-Results are reported as `computeArrayFillMHz`, `computeRandomMHz`, `idealFps` (canvas FPS without any heavy tasks), and `stressFps` in the returned value.
+- `/* async */ .performance([options, [callback]])` Execute a series of computation demanding tasks for the CPU and GPU, including filling randoms numbers into an array of length of 5000 (repeatedly for a second), generating random numbers (repeatedly for a second), computing for and rendering stressful 2D canvas graphics.
+Results are reported as `computeArrayFillMHz`, `computeRandomMHz`, `idealFps` (canvas FPS without any heavy tasks), and `stressFps` in the returned value. `options` includes `{ testComputation: true, testFrameCount: 180, testObjectCount: 10000, headline, description }`.
+- `/* async */ .performanceCompute([callback])` Get `computeArrayFillMHz`, `computeRandomMHz` without pulling out any visual elements.
+Can be called quietly in the background.
 - `.checkInitialized()` Check if the model is initialized.
 Return a boolean.
 - `.getFullscreen()` Get fullscreen mode.
 - `.newLanguage(lang = 'en-US')` Set a new language for the calibrator.